The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

 The best recovered dark matter density profiles for the single-population model are shown by the black solid curves in Figure~\ref{fig:density profile}, which we will discuss slightly later in Section~\ref{subsec:para in chemodyn} below, together with the chemodynamical model.

-In Figure \ref{fig:vz_1sp}, the observed and best-fit first (mean velocity) and second (velocity dispersion) velocity moments are shown for the three dSphs.
+The observed and best-fit first (mean velocity) and second (velocity dispersion) velocity moments are shown in Figure \ref{fig:vz_1sp}.
 The mean velocity and velocity dispersion profiles are calculated from the LOSVs along $z^\prime$.
 In general, the velocity moments predicted by the best models are consistent with data, with the velocity dispersion profiles show good matches in amplitudes.
 The model can also recover the general shapes in the velocity dispersion profiles.
 In the velocity dispersion profile along the major axis of Draco and Sextans (second panels from the left in the top and middle rows), however, a few green dots drop below the model curves at $R'\sim10-20 \ \mathrm{arcmin}$.
 This is likely driven by the outer most green dots, that causes the model to match the velocity dispersion in the very outer region, sacrificing the match at $R'\sim10-20 \ \mathrm{arcmin}$.

 For all three dSphs, rotations around major axes (green dots in the leftmost panels) are present and can be produced by the model (yellow curves).
 However, the matches between the black stars and the model predicted black curves (along minor axis) are poor.
 For axisymmetric model, the rotation is expected to be revealed in the LOSVs along the projected major axis, and this is the reason why the model can only predict a flat black curve in right-center panels along the minor axis.
 The deviations of black stars from zero may reflect the misalignment between minor and rotation axes in the real systems, which indicates these systems are deviating from axis-symmetry, as have been seen in simulated dSphs \citep{Kowalczyk2018}.